 All of the properties in the aforementioned soup are great for your immune system in the cold winter months.
 Ginger will warm you up and keep your immune system healthy, and garlic will do more of the same.

 Onions goes perfectly with ginger and has immune-boosting properties as well, while the bone broth contains numerous essential nutrients your body needs during the winter.
-Try the delicious soup yourself, and you’ll no longer have to fear flu and colds.
+Try the delicious soup yourself, and you’ll have a stronger resistance to flu and colds.